-The following graph compares Council's actual borrowing with a quantified limit on borrowing stated in the financial strategy included in the Long Term Plan 2024-2034.
+The graph above compares Council's actual borrowing with a quantified limit on borrowing stated in the financial strategy included in the Long Term Plan 2024-2034.
 The Long Term Plan 2024-2034 achieves debt levels within the quantified limit.